A Thames-side street in south Westminster, home to several significant institutions, with a residential quarter in its

 The Tate Gallery’s buildings were designed by Sidney JR Smith, the architect chosen by sugar magnate Sir Henry Tate, who had donated the paintings that formed the nucleus of the new collection and much of the necessary funding for the gallery’s construction.
 The buildings have been progressively extended, notably in 1987 with the opening of the Clore gallery, which houses works by JMW Turner.
 With the transfer of the post-1900 collection to Tate Modern on Bankside, the original buildings were rebranded Tate Britain.
-A multi-stage refurbishment dubbed ‘the Millbank Project’ is presently under way and will be completed by 2030.
-The initial phase has already transformed the oldest part of the gallery.
+Since 2010 a multi-stage refurbishment dubbed the Millbank Project has transformed much of the site.

 In 1997 the Labour Party relocated its headquarters from working-class Walworth Road to the 32-storey Millbank Tower, which stands just north of Tate Britain.
 To some, the move symbolised the ascendancy of Labour’s modernisers, who were labelled the ‘Millbank tendency’.
 Labour moved out in 2002 to save money.